aakash17tyagii/Digital-Steganography/README.md

 ![image](https://github.com/MonikaJov/Image-Steganography-using-LSB/assets/86190069/948a0059-4f60-4c61-a14f-9bfec7a293a2)

-The image with a hidden message is a little bigger than the orifginal image.
+The image with a hidden message is a little bigger than the orifginal image

 ![image](https://github.com/MonikaJov/Image-Steganography-using-LSB/assets/86190069/dc5d5dac-ea92-4ec7-a80a-0e5ef3de2e1b)